apache/superset/RELEASING/README.md

     Sender email (ex: user@apache.org): your_apache_email@apache.org
     Apache username: your_apache_user
     Apache password: your_apache_password
-    A List of people with +1 binding vote (ex: Max,Grace,Krist).
-Use - for empty: Daniel,Alan,Max,Grace A List of people with +1 non binding vote (ex: Ville).
-Use - for empty: Ville A List of people with -1 vote (ex: John).
-Use - for empty: -
+    A List of people with +1 binding vote (ex: Max,Grace,Krist): Daniel,Alan,Max,Grace A List of people with +1 non binding vote (ex: Ville): Ville A List of people with -1 vote (ex: John):
 ```

 Following the result thread, yet another [VOTE] thread should be